Raw Strength. Real Community.

 Armwrestling & Strength Club

-Forged from Southeastern Manitoba.
+Forged within Southeastern Manitoba.
 Built for skill, strength & community.
 Join us as we train, compete, and grow — one grip, one pull, one victory at a time.

 Our goal